-When your child is enrolled, you may sign a release authorizing the sharing of your name, address and phone number with other families of students in your child's class.
-A class list of those signing the release will then be made and distributed prior to the academic year and throughout the year as changes in address or phone occur.
-Should you wish, you can use this class list to arrange carpooling and childcare with one another.
+When your child is enrolled, you may sign a release authorizing the sharing of your name, address and phone number with other families of students in your child's class when you enroll or thereafter.
+A class list of those signing the release is maintained and distributed by the office prior throughout the year as changes in address or phone occur.
+Should you wish, you can use this class list to arrange carpooling and childcare with each another.
+Some of you are already in social pods; please consider how you can reach out especially to new families in your classroom!

-First Day and Weeks of School
+First Day and Weeks of School: Preschool @School learners